vijaykeloji/DevOpsSession/README.md

 This is my first GitHub Session.
-In this session im learning how to create repository.
+-In this session im learning how to create repository.
+-Understanding commit history